Home Health Prediabetes

 Age

-Many people develop insulin resistance with age, and more than 50% of adults older than 65 years of age have prediabetes.
+Many people develop insulin resistance with age, and around 50% of adults older than 65 have prediabetes.

 Diet